 Answer: The rule of three means that in any industry, the three strongest, most efficient companies dominate between 70 and 90 percent of the market.
 Trying to enter that kind of market is difficult, especially for a small company with limited resources.
 Some strategies include lower prices (greater value) or new features; or higher levels of customer service.
 Hence, by adding more value to one's products, offering exceptional levels of customer service, and competitive prices can be a strategy that can be used to enhance one's firm's position in the marketplace.

-Point value: 1 BUSPROG: Analytic DISC: Strategy Learning Objectives: 2-6 Topic: A-head: Elements of a Marketing Strategy Bloom's: Comprehension
+BUSPROG: Analytic DISC: Strategy

+Bloom's: Comprehension Difficulty: Moderate